void-linux/void-packages/Manual.md

   - If a `stack.yaml` file is present in the source files, it will be used
 - `make_build_args`: This is passed as-is to `stack build ...`, so you can add your `--flag ...` parameters there.

+<a id="pkgs_nodejs"></a>
+### Node.js packages

+Node.js packages should be built with the `nodejs` build style, if possible.
+The `nodejs` build style takes care of downloading yarn/npm dependencies and running builds via package.json scripts.

+The following template variables influence how Node.js packages are built:
+- `nodejs_build_script`: the package.json script that builds the app files (default: `build`).
+- `nodejs_install_script`: app installing script, which most probably doesn't even exist and you should redefine `do_install` in your build script.
+- `nodejs_packager`: whether the build script should use yarn or npm.
+	Set to `yarn` if the `yarn.lock` file exists, else it's set to `npm`
+- `NODE_ENV`: set to `production` by default

 <a id="pkgs_font"></a>
 ### Font packages